Data Science Internships Overview

 Projects

-During the Project Period, the student will be allocated an NHS England supervisor and in some instances a project specific mentor.
+During the project period, the student will be allocated an NHS England supervisor and in some instances a project specific mentor.
 It is also required that an academic supervisor from the hosting university is identified before the student can accept the internship place.

 Funding

-For the entirety of the internship, the applicant would be paid as a NHS band 6 (spine point 1) post according to NHS Terms and Conditions (AfC) pay scales - Annual
+For the entirety of the internship, the applicant would be paid as a NHS band 6 (spine point 1) post according to NHS Terms and Conditions (AfC) pay scales - Annual will need to be self-funded

 Application Process